 - To the pot, add water, chicken, garlic, onion and a green onion.

 - Close the lid and vent, cook at Manual Low pressure for 18 min.
 Natural Release (just leave it alone) 5 minutes then Quick Release (open vent and release steam manually) .
 NR for 10 minutes for really tender chicken.
+FOR regular 2-3lb chicken, increase cook time to 20 to 25 min and then NR for 15 min.

 - While chicken is cooking, make either the soy dipping sauce or seseam salt (see ingredients) by mixing the ingredients.
 Serve with the chicken for everyone to dip in.